Elvis Presley Biography | The King of Rock-N-Roll Music

-He used to bring his guitar to school and used to sing during lunchtime.
-However, Elvis was often teased by his fellow classmates, who called him a “trashy” kid who played hillbilly music.
+He used to bring his guitar to school and sing during lunchtime.
+However, his classmates often teased Elvis, who called him a “trashy” kid who played hillbilly music.

 As a child, Elvis was a huge fan of Mississippi Slim’s show on the Tupelo radio station WELO.
 Slim’s younger brother would frequently take Elvis along with him to the station.
 During this time, Elvis learned many chord techniques, which essentially helped his guitar skills.
 At the age of 12, Presley was able to give two on-air performances for the station.

 Elvis was a huge fan of his mother’s Southern-style home-cooked meals.
 Gladys often made grits, black-eyed peas, ham, bacon, fried chicken, cornbread, mashed potatoes, and gravy for the family to enjoy.

 Elvis was not too fussy about his food choices.
 His favorite foods were peanut butter, banana, and bacon sandwich.
 His favorite drinks were Pepsi, Nesbitt’s Orange, and Shasta Black Cherry.
 Likewise, Elvis also enjoyed eating coconut cake, monkey bread, tomato fritters, BBQ bologna, and county fair cookies.

 Even after he became popular, Elvis Presley preferred classic Southern meals over exotic foods.
 He did, however, enjoy some Oriental foods containing ingredients such as pork.

 Height, Appearance, and Measurements